gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

     !!! note

         It will take approximately 5 minutes to deploy the Azure services.
-So, now is a great time to read the next section of the workshop documentation.
+So, now is a great time to read the next sections of the workshop documentation.

 1. The output from the `azd up` command will look similar to the following.